Emergency Birthing for non-birthing and Level 1 Services Program

 Aims of the Emergency Birthing Program

 The aim of the program is to provide clinical skills and knowledge to:

 Identify women that may need referral for antenatal assessment or transfer of care to a higher level service.

 2020 Emergency Birthing Programs

-If you would like to schedule an Emergency Birthing program for your health service, please contact the MSEP team for more information.
+If you would like to schedule an Emergency Birthing program for your health service in 2021, please contact the MSEP team for more information.